 Top 5 Reasons You Should Own a Cat Cats are one of the best pets you can get.
 If you are hesitant to take on the responsibility of owning a pet, you might want to look again at the benefits of having a cat.
 They are sweet, quiet…Read More ››

 AnimalKind is a 501(c)(3) nonprofit based in Raleigh, NC.
 Our mission is to end the unnecessary euthanasia of adoptable cats and dogs in North Carolina Shelters.

 Our organization and programs grew out of a national need to address the overpopulation of adoptable cats and dogs in our shelters.
-Currently over 2.5 million sheltered animals are euthanized in the US on a yearly basis, just to make room for more, and over 160,000 of those occur in North Carolina.
+Currently millions of sheltered animals are euthanized in the US on a yearly basis, just to make room for more, and thousands of those occur in North Carolina.